-Section 6.26.
+Section 7.26.
 Compensation.

-Directors of the Board shall not receive compensation for their services as Directors, although the reasonable expenses of Directors may be paid or reimbursed in accordance with USA Judo’s policies.
-Directors are disqualified from receiving compensation for services rendered to or for the benefit of USA Judo in any other capacity.
-Athlete Directors, however, shall be entitled to obtain compensation from USA Judo in connection with their capacity as athletes, including all benefits to which all Elite Athletes are eligible.
+.
+Directors are disqualified from receiving compensation for services rendered to or for the benefit of USA Judo in any other capacity, unless such services are necessary, priced competitively, and pre-approved by the Board.
+Additionally, Athlete Directors, however, shall be entitled to obtain compensation from USA Judo in connection with their capacity as athletes, including all benefits to which all Elite Athletes are eligible, such as Elite Athlete Health Insurance, Direct Athlete Support, Operation Gold, reasonable compensation for marketing efforts requested by USA Judo and outside of that stated in USA Judo’s Athlete Agreement .
 USA Judo will cover all Athlete Directors’ travel costs associated with attending in-person Board Meetings.

-SECTION 7.
+SECTION 8.
 OFFICERS